In Association with Amazon.com

 Eyvind Johnson (1900-1976)

 Swedish working class writer – on his own from the age of 13 – who was awarded the Nobel Prize for Literature with Harry Martinson in 1974.
 Eyvind Johnson's early works dealt with his impoverished upbringing and social or political problems.
-In many of his later novels Johnson tested and questioned the many roles of the storyteller and experimented with time, the interaction between historical events and their interpretation.
+In many of his later novels Johnson sought ways to expand the art of storytelling through experimenting with time, and the interaction between historical events and their modern interpretation.
 Often his hero is a battered but resilient humanist.
-Among Johnson's most celebrated works is Strändernas svall (1946, Return to Ithaca), a melancholic retelling of Odysseus's journey back to his home.

-Most of the 1920s Johnson spent in Berlin and Paris, working among others as a dishwasher.
-During this period he seriously developed himself to become a writer.
-In 1921 he moved to Berlin, where he lived for two years.
-In Paris (1925-30) he wrote for Swedish newspapers.
-He read the works of John Dos Passos, Alfred Döblin, Marcel Proust, André Gide, and James Joyce, as well as Henri Bergson and Sigmund Freud.
-Through their influence he gradually took distance to traditional novel forms, which culminated in the publication of Kommentar till ett stjärnfall (1929), an attack on capitalist society.
+Much of the 1920s Johnson spent in Berlin and in Saint-Leu-la-Foret, near Paris.
+To earn his living, he worked as a dishwasher, among others, while striving to become a writer.
+There were only two options: "Slutar på Långholmen eller i Svenska Akademien."
+(I will end up in the Långholmen prison or at the Swedish Academy.)
+(Till en berättelse om tröst: Eyvind Johnson omläst by Mats Tormod, Stockholm: Atlantis, 2012, p.
+7) While in France he wrote for Swedish newspapers, and read the works of John Dos Passos, Alfred Döblin, Marcel Proust, André Gide, and James Joyce, as well as Henri Bergson and Sigmund Freud.
+Through their influence he gradually took distance to traditional novel forms, which culminated in the publication of Kommentar till ett stjärnfall (1929), an attack on capitalist society, in which Johnson used used stream-of –consciousness technique effectively.
 The work was a critical success.
 On his return visits to Sweden Johnson was distressed by its sense of isolation from the rest of Europe.

-Between the years 1934 and 1937 he wrote Romanen om Olof.
-The four-volume epic of Olof, who leaved home at age fourteen, was based on Johnson's experiences as a logger and became a classic of Swedish literature.
+Between the years 1934 and 1937 Johnson wrote Romanen om Olof, a classic of Swedish literature.
+The four-volume epic of Olof, who leaves home at the age fourteen, was based on Johnson's experiences as a logger.
 In the life of its young hero, Johnson blended fairy tale and realism.
 Typical modernist features include use of inner monologue, changing point of view, and preoccupation with the question of time.
-Before Romanen om Olof, August Strindberg's The Son of a Servant had provided the model for most of the Swedish autobiographical novels.
-The tetralogy – Nu var det 1914 (1934), Här har du ditt liv!
+For most of the Swedish autobiographical novels, August Strindberg's Tjänstekvinnans son (The Son of a Servant), written in a naturalistic style, had provided the model.
+The tetralogy Nu var det 1914 (1934), Här har du ditt liv!
 (1935), Se dig inte om!
-(1936), and Slutspel i ungdomen (1937) – tells of the story of a young Swedish boy growing up in the sub-Arctic during World War I.
+(1936), and Slutspel i ungdomen (1937) tells of the story of a young Swedish boy growing up in the sub-Arctic during World War I.

 Increasingly disturbed by the rising totalitarianism in the 1930s, Johnson worked actively against the onslaught of Nazism and helped establish a link between Resistance in Norway and Sweden.
 In Nattövning (1938), portraying a group of Swedish Nazis, Johnson's alter ego, Mårten Torpare, gives his account of the times.
 Soldatens återkomst (1940) depicted the fate of a Swedish volunteer who had fought dictatorship in Spain.
 "One should prevent others from killing," says Mårten.